- Distance from San Francisco: 74 miles

 4.Spend the rest of the afternoon strolling the beautiful coastal town of Carmel, whose main drag, Ocean Drive, hums with cozy shops, restaurants, and B&Bs.
-Mom and Dad can trade off kid duty while indulging in the new Wine Walk By-the-Sea Passport: $50 gets you tastings from seven participating in-town tasting rooms, from estate-grown still wines to sparkling varieties, plus waived corkage fees at some restaurants.
+Parents can trade off kid duty while indulging in the Wine Walk By-the-Sea Passport: $65 gets you tastings from ten participating in-town tasting rooms, from estate-grown wines to sparkling varieties, plus waived corkage fees at some restaurants.
 At The Cheese Shop, sample cheeses from all over the world, and grab a wedge or two for your next stop: the beach.

 6.Sink your teeth into a juicy burger at 400 Degrees, an upscale diner that opened in May 2012.
 A straightforward menu includes burgers, sandwiches, and salads with gourmet touches, such as duck-fat fries and Sea Salt Caramel milkshakes, plus a kids menu.
 The restaurant provides computer tablets at tables so you can order extra items, pay your bill, and—perfect for impatient young'uns—play games.